kirbyjp/SVET/theory/glossary.md

 ### $\chi$ — "Chi"
 **Type:** Derived
 **Definition:** Localized perturbations or disturbances that do not yet constitute coherent demand.
-**Forensic Role:** Monitors small-scale substrate jitter and stress.
+**Forensic Role:** Monitors small-scale node set jitter and stress.
 **Clarification:** **Not** a demand channel; does **not** contribute to $S$.

 ---